shariq1989/cookbook/content/recipe/goa_lentil_soup.md

 {{< figure src="/images/gd1.jpg" class="instructionFigure">}}

-2. When the onions caramelize, add the garlic, ginger, chilis, and kosher salt.
+2. When the onions caramelize, add the garlic, ginger, chilies, and kosher salt.
 Allow the mixture to cook for about 1 minute.

 {{< figure src="/images/gd2.jpg" class="instructionFigure">}}